apollo

 How does the drug interact with Mogit 10mg Tablet:

-Taking leuprolide with Mogit 10mg Tablet can increase the risk of an irregular heart rhythm that may be serious.
+Taking Mogit 10mg Tablet with Lithium can increase the risk of irregular heart rhythm.

 How to manage the interaction:

-Although taking Leuprorelin with Mogit 10mg Tablet is not recommended, it can be taken if prescribed by a doctor.
-However, contact your doctor if you experience drowsiness, lightheadedness, fainting, shortness of breath, or an irregular heartbeat.
-Do not stop taking any medications without consulting a doctor.
+Taking Lithium with Mogit 10mg Tablet is not recommended as it can possibly result in an interaction, but it can be taken together if prescribed by a doctor.
+However, consult your doctor if you experience sudden dizziness, lightheadedness, fainting, shortness of breath.
+Do not discontinue any medications without consulting a doctor.

 How does the drug interact with Mogit 10mg Tablet: